 Membership No. 072372

-As explained to us the inventories werephysically verified during the year by Management at reasonable intervals and no materialdiscrepancies were noticed on physical verification
+a) According to information and explanation given to us the inventories werephysically verified during the year by Management at reasonable intervals and no materialdiscrepancies were noticed on physical verification.

 In our opinion and according to the information and explanations given to us theCompany has not granted any such loan under the provisions of Section 185 and 186 of theAct hence the rules specified thereunder does not apply.